TheLancashireman/pico-play/README.md

 ## heartbeat

-An blink/uart/interrupt project that was developed iteratively.
+A blink/uart/interrupt project that was developed iteratively.

 ## simpleuart